 Stock Number: 40326

-Prostrate stems with deep velour leaves, purple beneath, from swollen root surface; Underated species from the Molluccas excellent in wintertime greenhouse baskets; equally at home cascading from windowboxes or urns in your summertime outdoor plantings.
-As eager and willing to grow and impress as aurantiaca is willing ...
+Prostrate stems with deep velour leaves, purple beneath, emerge from swollen root surface; Underated species from the Molluccas excellent in wintertime greenhouse baskets; equally at home cascading from windowboxes or urns in your summertime outdoor plantings.
+As eager and willing to grow and impress as aurantiaca is w...